monodot/awesome-codebases/README.md

 > A curated list of real world codebases to learn from

 Because we're always learning new things, let's build a list of high-quality, real world codebases to learn from.
-These can come in useful for learning new languages, frameworks, and technologies.
+These can take the form of libraries, standalone applications or even code from training courses and books.
+Real codebases can be useful for learning new languages, frameworks, and technologies.

 What we look for: